johnolamide/portfolio-v2/process_plan.md

 ## Progress Tracking
 - Total Steps: 12 major phases
-- Completed: 5
+- Completed: 6 (Prerequisites, Project Initialization, Project Structure Setup, Core UI Components Development, GitHub API Integration, AI Chatbot Implementation)
-- In Progress: Dashboard Generation Logic (Phase 6)
+- In Progress: Dashboard Generation Logic (Phase 6) - COMPLETED, Testing (Phase 7)
-- Next Priority: Complete Phase 6 Dashboard Generation Logic
+- Next Priority: Complete Testing (Phase 7) and move to Performance Optimization (Phase 8)

 *Note: This plan is flexible and can be adjusted based on project needs.
 Use GitHub Issues or a project board to track individual tasks within each phase.*